Tuition and Fees

 - The maximum time frame for completing a degree is limited by federal regulations to 150% of the published number of credit hours required to complete the degree program.

 - Undergraduate degree attempted credits limit: 180 attempted credits

 - Graduate degree attempted credits limit: 54 attempted credits

-Completed credits, transfer credits, College Level Examination Program (CLEP) credits, dual enrollment credits, and courses with grades of F, NR, I, and W all count towards the maximum attempted credits limit.
-The maximum attempted credits limit for students pursuing teacher certification or recertification will be determined on an individual basis.
+Completed credits, transfer credits, and courses with grades of F, NR, I, and W all count towards the maximum attempted credits limit.

 There are two ways students with Suspension status can earn reinstatement: 1) secure approval of an appeal (details below) or 2) pay on their own for one or more semesters until they meet all three satisfactory progress requirements, then notify the Financial Aid Office.

 When a Satisfactory Academic Progress (SAP) appeal is approved for a suspended student, the student is placed in Probation status and will be eligible to receive aid during the probationary semester(s).
 Students on probation are placed on a monitoring plan and are required to achieve a minimum semester GPA of 2.00 undergraduate/3.00 graduate and complete a minimum of 100% of all attempted credits for the semester.
 Students who meet the probation requirements, but still do not meet all of the Satisfactory Academic Progress requirements, will have their probation extended to their next term of enrollment.
 There is not a limit on the number of consecutive terms a student can be on Probation status.